 High-sensitivity C-reactive protein (hs-CRP) measures very low

 amounts of CRP in the blood.
-This test may help find your risk for heart problems, especially when it is considered along other risk factors such as cholesterol, age, blood pressure, and smoking.
-But the connection between high CRP
+This test may help find your risk of heart problems, especially when it is considered along with other risk factors such as cholesterol, age, blood pressure, and smoking.
+It may be done to

 levels and heart disease risk is not understood very well.